 I wasn't evening thinking about developing the storage area downstairs.
 All I wanted to do was get the existing footprint squared away.
 “No plans, sir.
 I've had enough of remodeling and I just want to keep things simple,” I responded.

 When I came back home from work at 6pm he was filling in the staple holes with silicon.
 He was proud of his work, and I was impressed with his work ethic.
 The crown moldings definitely made both rooms look much more luxurious.

-Now all I have left to do with my remodel is blow a hole in the closet wall to install a window, install sliding glass doors in the bedroom, build a 250 square foot deck, create a new bathroom and I'll be done!
+Now all I have left to do with my remodeling project for maximum returns is: blow a hole in the closet wall to install a window, install sliding glass doors in the bedroom, build a 250 square foot deck, create a new bathroom and I'll be done!

 His boss also has the money mindset.
 His boss never even bothered to show up for the day.
 All he did was call in, tell his guys over the phone what to do and had them take pictures of their work once they were done.
 He probably paid out $50 an hour for two people ($400), spent $150 on materials, and collected $220 while he worked elsewhere on one of his many other jobs.

 But the person who is really raking it in is my neighbor's father.
 It turns out that my neighbor's father owns over 30 homes and apartments in San Francisco.
 No wonder he can afford to buy his son and daughter a million dollar plus home with cash, each.